 While sneezing might not be a sign of luck or being talked about, it could be a sign of a cold, allergy, or other condition one of CEENTA’s ENT doctors would be happy to treat.
 If you need an appointment, don’t hesitate to make one today.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 If you need an appointment with an ENT doctor in one of our North or South Carolina locations, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.